Take Advantage of this Opportunity to Create Change with PCEI, By Scott Shurtleff, EcoFaith Leader (10/31/18)

 But right now, we in EcoFaith do have a success to celebrate, or actually, several. …

-Constant change; Fluid as water; Renewed by relationship – by Alison Wiley, EcoFaith Leader from Tabor Heights United Methodist in Portland (June 22, 2018)
+Constant change; Fluid as water; Renewed by relationship – Alison Wiley, EcoFaith Leader from Lincoln Street Methodist in Portland (June 22, 2018)

 I’m in the PCEF Validation Office, wrestling with files of yellow signature sheets that become bulkier every day (a good problem).
 Sweet-faced volunteers come in to work a few hours, some expected, some not.
 New idea from Lenny on a better way to validate the signature sheets.
 It’s a great idea!
 Brent’s on board!
 But now, figure out with Jane how to re-train the volunteers to do it the new way.
 Ai-yai-yai.